 San Francisco, CA 94110

 Located in the vibrant Mission District, AL’s Place is easily one of the City’s most affordable Michelin starred restaurants.
 Led by Chef/Owner Aaron London, AL’s Place offers superb Northern California regional cuisine yet in a cozy and relaxed environment.
-Open only for dinner, the 46-seat restaurant features a superb vegetable-centric menu, but also offers a number of exceptional omnivorous dishes.
-All items are priced at $22 or lower but also offers additional items as quote, with current items like Fish Mullet and 35-Day Aged Ribeye.
+Open only for dinner, the 46-seat restaurant features a superb vegetable-centric menu.
+On the other hand, it also offers a number of exceptional omnivorous dishes.
+Most items are priced at $22 or lower.
+However, there are additional prime options like Fish Mullet and 35-Day Aged Ribeye.

 151 Third St.